-Wynn Las Vegas, LLC owns and operates "Wynn Las Vegas," a destination casino resort on the "Strip" in Las Vegas, Nevada.
-Wynn Las Vegas was expanded with the opening of "Encore at Wynn Las Vegas," or "Encore" in April 2008.
+Wynn Las Vegas, LLC owns and operates Wynn Las Vegas I Encore ("Wynn Las Vegas"), a fully integrated destination casino resort on the "Strip" in Las Vegas, Nevada.
 Wynn Las Vegas, LLC was formed on April 17, 2001 as a Nevada limited liability company.
 Unless the context otherwise requires, all references herein to the "Company," "we," "us" or "our," or similar terms, refer to Wynn Las Vegas, LLC and its consolidated subsidiaries.
 The sole member of the Company is Wynn Resorts Holdings, LLC ("Holdings").
 The sole member of Holdings is Wynn Resorts, Limited ("Wynn Resorts").

 Wynn Las Vegas Capital Corp. ("Wynn Capital") is a wholly owned subsidiary of Wynn Las Vegas, LLC, incorporated on June 3, 2002, solely for the purpose of obtaining financing for Wynn Las Vegas.
 Wynn Capital is authorized to issue 2,000 shares of common stock, par value \$0.01.
-At December 31, 2011, the Company owned the one share that was issued and outstanding.
+At December 31, 2012, the Company owned the one share that was issued and outstanding.
 Wynn Capital has neither any significant net assets nor any operating activity.
 Its sole function is to serve as the co-issuer of the mortgage notes described below.